postgres-plr/plr/userguide.md

 ```

+### Third:

-Third, put the R.dll in your PATH.
+Put the R.dll in your PATH.
 This is required, so do the following:
 Control Panel -> System -> Advanced System Settings -> Environment Variables button
 In the "System variables" area, choose the System Variable, called "Path".
 Click on the Edit button.